streamdata-gallery-organizations/domaintools/_listings/domaintools/reversewhois-get-openapi.md

         format: string
       - in: query
         name: scope
-        description: "\tSets the scope of the report to include only current Whois records, or to include both current and historic records"
+        description: Sets the scope of the report to include only current Whois records, or to include both current and historic records
         type: string
         format: string
       - in: query